AMSP-04/NETN-METOC/NETN-METOC.md

 ### WaterSurfaceCondition

-Response with the water surface condition data.
+Response specifying the environmental condition in a volume of air.

 |Parameter|Datatype|Semantics|
 |---|---|---|